DEEP Announces Opening Days of Fall Firearms Hunting Seasons

 Avoid parking, picnicking, camping, hiking, and hunting in areas where dead trees or dead limbs could fall.

-The small game hunting season, which includes pheasant hunting, opens on Saturday, October 16.
+The pheasant hunting season opens on Saturday, October 15.